TrystanLea/ukgrid/readme.md

 ## CO2 Intensity calculation

 The intensity figures I used to calculate the grid intensity are from [GridCarbon](http://www.gridcarbon.uk/#calculation) a very nice mobile app showing realtime grid carbon.
+The intensity total is divided by 0.93 to reflect the 7% losses in the transmission and distribution networks.

 <table>
   <tbody>